— Self-Catering Holiday Accommodation in East Yorkshire —

 The Sitting Room

 A coffee table, side tables, and a reading lamp complete the furnishings.
 The room faces south through a large window, and the afternoon light that comes through is one of the cottage's particular pleasures.
-In the evening, curtains shut out the dark completely — helpful in a spot with no streetlights.
+In the evening, curtains shut out the dark completely, which is helpful in a spot with no streetlights.

 Board games and a pack of cards occupy the lower shelf of the bookcase.
 On rainy days, these see regular use.